MorganKryze/Athunas/README.md

 #### Install

-First, follow the wiring instructions in the [wiring](./docs/wiring.md)guide.
+First, follow the wiring instructions in the [wiring](./docs/wiring.md) guide.

 ---